 Dr. Thara is a loving husband and devoted father to two young girls.
 He earned a Bachelor of Art degree in music performance because of his love for music.
 As an active church member, he regularly serves during worship service as musician and music director at his church.
 It is important for Dr. Thara to reserve time to spend with his wife and children, play the guitar, play basketball and exercise at the gym.

 Patient Care Philosophy:

 Dr. Thara cherishes his personal relationships and interaction with patients and enjoys knowing them personally.
 Coming from a developing country, he has come to appreciate the difference he can bring to his patients through the advance medical treatment in the United States., which should be utilized to its highest potential.
 He believes in individualized treatment plans that are designed based not only on the type of tumor or the disease the patient has but also on the patient’s wish and social circumstance.
-As the impact of fatal disease like cancer often extends to patient’s family all mentally, physically, and financially, effective counseling and guidance can bring healing not only to the patient, but also to the loved ones.
+As the impact of fatal disease like cancer often extends to a patient’s family mentally, physically, and financially, effective counseling and guidance can bring healing not only to the patient, but also to the loved ones.
 While focusing on the quality and prolongation of life, he pays close attention to providing encouraging hope and realistic expectations.